wp-plugins/wp-spamshield/readme.txt

 Most of the spam hitting your blog originates from bots, but quite a bit comes from humans too.
 This plugin works like a firewall to ensure that your commenters are in fact, human, and that those humans aren't spamming you.

 = Two Layers of Spam Blocking =
-There are two layers of spam protection that work together to *block both automated and human spam*: a **JavaScript/Cookies Layer**, and an **Algorithmic Layer**.
+There are two layers of anti-spam protection that work together to *block both automated and human spam*: a **JavaScript/Cookies Layer**, and an **Algorithmic Layer**.
 The first layer uses a dynamic combo of JavaScript and cookies to weed out the humans from spambots, preventing 100% of automated spam from ever getting to your site.
 Even if bot authors could engineer a way to break through the JavaScript/Cookies Layer, the Algorithmic Layer would still stop almost all of the spam that the JavaScript Layer blocks, and provides close to a fully redundant backstop.
 This JavaScript Layer utilizes multiple randomly generated keys, and is algorithmically enhanced to ensure that spambots won't beat it.
 The powerful Algorithmic Layer consists of over 100 advanced filters, and eliminates *trackback spam* and *most human spam as well*.
 And, it does all that without hindering legitimate comments and trackbacks.

 = No More Wasted Time Sifting Through the Spam Queue = This type of solution works silently in the background, with no inconveniences.
 You won't have to waste valuable time sifting through a spam queue any more, because there won't be anything there.

-WP-SpamShield is different from other spam plugins in that it *BLOCKS* spam at the front door and doesn't allow it into the WordPress database¹ at all.
-Many other spam plugins simply label a comment as spam, leaving you to sort through a queue, which wastes your valuable time. **WP-SpamShield will give you back your time!**
+WP-SpamShield is different from other anti-spam plugins in that it *BLOCKS* spam at the front door and doesn't allow it into the WordPress database¹ at all.
+Many other anti-spam plugins simply label a comment as spam, leaving you to sort through a queue, which wastes your valuable time. **WP-SpamShield will give you back your time!**

-¹*Not allowing these into the database improves security by potentially preventing SQL injection exploit attacks through automated comment submissions.
+¹*Not allowing these into the database improves security by potentially preventing SQL injection exploit attacks through automated spam comment submissions.
 It also keeps your WordPress database slimmer and more efficient (keeping your site running faster) by not allowing the thousands upon thousands of spam comments into it, which could bloat the database and potentially corrupt it.*

 = ZERO False Positives =
 It does all this with ZERO false positives, because of the method used to block spam.
 This leads to fewer frustrated website visitors, and less work for you.
-If a comment/contact form/registration gets blocked, the user is given feedback and has a chance to correct their comment/contact form/registration and try again.
+If a comment/contact form/registration gets blocked as spam, the user is given instant feedback and has a chance to correct their comment/contact form/registration and try again.
 We are committed to keeping the promise of zero false positives.

 = 100% Trackback Validation and Spam Blocking =
 The trackback validation contains a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
 If they don't match, then it is guaranteed spam, without fail.
 This alone eliminates more than 99.99% of trackback spam.
 Trackback spammers don't send spam out from the same server where their clients' websites reside.
 There are algorithmic filters in place to ensure 100% trackback spam blocking.
 Although it's far more rare, the plugin protects again pingback spam as well.
 You can be confident that only legitimate trackbacks and pingbacks will get through.